Johnng007/PhishWatcher/README.md

 You can ignore the risk and proceed to this site or let us know if you feel this domain is wrongly blacklisted.

-Zelda Anti Phishing browser extension is completely free and open source.
+PhishWatcher Anti Phishing browser extension is completely free and open source.